tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/01_what_is_linux.md

 ## Shell

 **Shell** is like a translator and bridge between you and the operating system's core, the **kernel**.
 It takes the commands you type and interprets them, telling the kernel what actions to perform.

+Tufts HPC only supports `bash`, short for Bourne-Again SHell.

 <img src="../images/shell.png" width="500">